splunk/public-o11y-docs/gdi/get-data-in/application/auto-instrumentation/auto-instrumentation-java-k8s.rst

 .. _enable-zero-conf-java-patch:

-Enable/disable automatic instrumentation on a running workload
+Enable or disable automatic instrumentation on a running workload
 -----------------------------------------------------------------

 If the application is already running, patch the deployment using ``kubectl patch`` to enable instrumentation.